Milwaukee

-Milwaukee (Note: /mɪlˈwɔːki/ mil-WAW-kee, /məˈwɔːki/ mə-WAW-kee) is the most populous city in the state of Wisconsin.
-Located on the western shore of Lake Michigan, it is the 31st-most populous city in the United States and the fifth-most populous city in the Midwest with a population of 577,222 at the 2020 census.
-The Milwaukee metropolitan area, with over 1.57 million residents, is the 40th-largest metropolitan area in the nation.
-It is the county seat of Milwaukee County.
+Milwaukee (Note: /mɪlˈwɔːki/ mil-WAW-kee, /məˈwɔːki/ mə-WAW-kee) is the most populous city in the U.S. state of Wisconsin.
+Located on the western shore of Lake Michigan, it had a population of 577,222 at the 2020 census, making it the 31st-most populous city in the United States and the fifth-most populous city in the Midwest.
+The Milwaukee metropolitan area has over 1.57 million residents and ranks as the 40th-largest metropolitan area in the nation.
+The city is the county seat of Milwaukee County.

-Milwaukee was inhabited by many indigenous cultures, particularly the Potawatomi, Menominee, and Ho-Chunk.
-In the early 19th century, European settlers established the city as a hub for trade and industry, capitalizing on its location as a port.
-Its history was heavily influenced by Central European immigrants, and it remains a center of German-American culture.
-Milwaukee grew into a major brewing center, with the Miller, Pabst, and Schlitz breweries shaping its industrial identity.
-The city also became known for its strong labor movement.
-While it is an ethnically and culturally diverse city, it continues to be one of the most racially segregated cities as a result of early-20th century redlining.
+Lying at the confluence of the Milwaukee, Menomonee, and Kinnickinnic rivers, present-day Milwaukee was inhabited by various Algonquian peoples.
+Following the 1833 Treaty of Chicago, European and American settlers established the city as a hub for trade and industry by capitalizing on its location as a port.
+Milwaukee was incorporated in 1846.
+The city attracted immigrants from Germany and elsewhere in Europe, and Milwaukee remains a center of German American culture.
+In the late-19th and 20th centuries, Milwaukee became known as a national leader in beer production led by the Miller, Pabst, and Schlitz breweries.
+The city also became known for its strong labor movement and sewer socialism.

-Milwaukee is rated as a "Sufficiency" city by the Globalization and World Cities Research Network, with a regional GDP of over $130 billion in 2023.
+Milwaukee is an ethnically and culturally diverse city, though it continues to be one of the most racially segregated cities in the U.S. as a result of early-20th century redlining.
+Its regional GDP was over $130 billion in 2023.
 The city is home to Fortune 500 companies Northwestern Mutual, Fiserv, ManpowerGroup, Rockwell Automation, and WEC Energy Group.
 Its cultural institutions include the Harley-Davidson Museum, Milwaukee Art Museum, Milwaukee Public Museum, and Summerfest, one of the world's largest music festivals.
-It is home to several higher education institutions, such as Marquette University, Milwaukee School of Engineering, and the University of Wisconsin–Milwaukee.
-The city's major league professional sports teams include the Milwaukee Brewers (MLB) and Milwaukee Bucks (NBA).
+It is home to several institutions of higher education, including Marquette University, Milwaukee School of Engineering, and the University of Wisconsin–Milwaukee.
+The city's major professional sports teams are the Milwaukee Brewers (MLB) and Milwaukee Bucks (NBA).